BZoennchen/supercollider-book/chapters/preamble/heidegger.md

 These humiliations make clear that a purely scientific determination of what there is leaves out the question of the meaning of Being.
 Heidegger insists: ontology does not ask what exists, but how Being as such comes into appearance.

-To that end he analyzes a distinctive being: the human being, *Dasein*.
+To that end he analyzes a distinctive way of being: *Dasein*, ours.
 It is unique in that it has a fore-understanding of Being, cares about its own being, exists in thrownness, and is temporally determined as *being-toward-death*.
 Dasein is thus the "gate" to understanding Being in general---not as an isolated subject, but as *being-in-the-world*.

 From here Heidegger criticizes the subject–object dichotomy.
 Things first meet us in practical dealings: they are *ready-to-hand* (*zuhanden*), not merely on hand for observation as *present-at-hand* (*vorhanden*).
 Equipment is always part of a referential nexus---the hammer refers to nail, wood, house-building.
 Only when performance stalls, or when we theorize, does it confront us as a mere object.
 World is therefore not a "picture in the head," but a lived web of significance.